peoplstar/peoplstar.github.io/_posts/2022-11-25-SSH-Brute-Force-Attack.md

 ---
 layout: post
-title: File Download
+title: SSH brute force attack
-subtitle: File Upload & Download
+subtitle: SSH
 categories: Vulnerability
-tags: [Web, File, Pentest]
+tags: [Web, SSH, Pentest]
 ---

 **It is illegal to practice on unauthorized systems.
 This is for learning, so please use a virtual machine to study.**